MIST Cash-Secured Put Strategy

 MIST (Milestone Pharmaceuticals Inc.), in the Healthcare sector, (Biotechnology industry), listed on NASDAQ.

-Milestone Pharmaceuticals Inc., a biopharmaceutical company, focuses on the development and commercialization of cardiovascular medicines.
-The company is developing etripamil, a novel channel blocker, which is in Phase III clinical trial for the treatment of paroxysmal supraventricular tachycardia in the United States and Canada; and Phase II clinical trial for the treatment of atrial fibrillation and rapid ventricular rate.
-It has a license and collaboration agreement with Ji Xing Pharmaceuticals to develop and commercialize etripamil prophylactic and therapeutic uses in humans.
-The company was incorporated in 2003 and is headquartered in Montréal, Canada.
+Milestone Pharmaceuticals Inc. is a biopharmaceutical company based in Montréal, Canada, specializing in the creation and commercialization of cardiovascular therapeutics.
+Their flagship product, etripamil, an innovative channel blocker, is currently in advanced clinical development.
+It is undergoing Phase III trials for the treatment of paroxysmal supraventricular tachycardia (PSVT) in the United States and Canada, while also progressing through Phase II trials for atrial fibrillation and rapid ventricular rate.
+Furthermore, Milestone Pharmaceuticals has forged a licensing and collaboration alliance with Ji Xing Pharmaceuticals to advance and distribute etripamil for both preventative and therapeutic applications in humans.
+The company was founded in 2003.

 What is a cash-secured put on MIST?